-The EURIBOR calculation methodology was already revised in 2019: The European Money Markets Institute (EMMI) has determined and disseminated EURIBOR reference rates since July 2019.
+The European Money Markets Institute (EMMI) revised the calculation methodology of the EU-RIBOR interest rate in 2019 and switched to a hybrid method.
+EMMI has determined and disseminated the revised EURIBOR reference rates since July 2019.
 Thanks to the EU-BMR conformity of the revised EURIBOR reference rates, market participants (including pbb Group) are be able to use EURIBOR reference rates until further notice, for both existing and new contracts. pbb Group expects that the EURIBOR interest rate will remain as a reference interest rate for at least the next few years.
-However, pbb Group is following developments in supervision and the market very closely - for example, the consultation process of the ECB's working group, the Belgian Financial Services and Markets Authority (FSMA), the European Securities and Markets Authority (ESMA), and the European Commission as regards alternative interest rates on the basis of a weighted €STR product.
+However, pbb Group is following developments in supervision and the market very closely - for example, the consultation process of the ECB's working group, the Belgian Financial Services and Markets Authority, the European Securities and Markets Authority (ESMA), and the European Commission as regards alternative interest rates.
+Risk-free overnight interest rates are now also published for the Scandinavian currencies (for example SWESTR for SEK, NOWA for NOK).
+However, existing IBOR reference rates (for example STIBOR) will continue to be used in the market for the foreseeable future.